peayah/github-pages-with-jekyll/_posts/2021-05-29-data-flask-project.md

 ---
 layout: post
-title: "Exploratory data analysis in Python"
+title: "IN PROGRESS || Exploratory data analysis in Python"
 published: True
-categories: current
+categories: data
 ---

 Exploratory data analysis of state revenue vs number of immigrants absorbed using Python.
 Publishing with Flask and PythonAnywhere.